 Transitioning your retiree health benefits solution should be a seamless process.
 You need an implementation manager who picks up the ball and runs with it.

-That means overseeing enrollment, ensuring your retirees are connected to counselors, making sure claims are being processed smoothly, and being available to answer your questions at any time — and providing regular updates on retiree satisfaction results.
+That means overseeing enrollment, ensuring your retirees know how to reach a benefits counselor, making sure claims are being processed smoothly, being available to answer your questions at any time — and providing regular updates on retiree satisfaction results.

-Mercer offers a high-touch experience for retirees transitioning to an individual health care plan with Mercer Marketplace 365 Retiree.
-Visit our web page for more information.
+Mercer offers a high-touch experience for retirees transitioning to an individual healthcare plan with Mercer Marketplace 365+ Retiree.